 Opiates are a class of drugs also known as painkillers.
 The drugs may be available by prescription, such as Vicodin or OxyContin, or they may be street drugs like heroin.
-Any time opiates are taken for non-medical reasons, they can be highly addictive and dangerous.
-In fact, most people who take these drugs recreationally eventually require opiate addiction treatment.
+Any time people use opiates for non-medical reasons, they can be highly addictive and dangerous.
+In fact, most people who take these drugs recreationally eventually require help from an opiate addiction treatment center.

-Prescription opiates typically come in pill form and are taken orally.
-However, some users will crush the pills into powder that can be snorted or mixed with water and injected, which gives them a faster, more intense “high.”
+Prescription opiates typically come in pill form and are for oral use.
+However, some users will crush the pills into a powder that they can snort or mix with water and inject, which gives them a faster, more intense “high.”
 Heroin also comes in powder form or it can be found in a sticky tar-like substance known as black tar heroin.
 Heroin may be snorted, smoked or dissolved in water and injected.

 Effects of Opiates on the Mind and Body